 Executive Members comprise the directors and the members of the Network and Editorial Board.
 Executive members have various responsibilities regarding the management of the charitable company's activities, and are entitled to vote at annual general meetings.
-Ordinary members pay a biannual subscription and as part of their membership are entitled to:
+Ordinary members pay a biennial subscription and as part of their membership are entitled to:

-- The opportunity to stand for election to the board of Surveillance Studies Network and Surveillance & Society - Discounts on all SSN-sponsored conferences and events - Approval and sponsorship of their research bids and events about surveillance - Access to a member's area on the website, containing network and knowledge building opportunities - Optional entry onto a list of media experts
+- The opportunity to stand for election to the board of Surveillance Studies Network and Surveillance & Society - Discounts on all SSN-sponsored conferences and events - Approval and sponsorship of their research bids and events about surveillance - Access to a member's area on the website, containing network and knowledge building opportunities - Member discount with Routledge Publishing House - Optional entry onto a list of media experts

-The charitable company is governed by the Executive Board, which is constituted by its four directors, a treasurer and a company secretary, which deals with overall matters of governance and policy relating to the charitable company.
+The Executive Board, which is constituted by its four directors and a treasurer, collectively deal with overall matters of governance and policy relating to the charitable company and govern the charitable company.
 When the charity is fully launched and ordinary members are able to join, there will be two seats on the executive board for members' representatives.

-The day to day running of the journal is completed by the Network and Editorial Board, where the directors and other executive members work together on journal production.
+The day-to-day running of the journal is completed by the Network and Editorial Board, where the directors and other executive members work together on journal production.
 The relationship between the two boards is shown in the diagram below.
 The diagram also shows the content of our two websites - one relating to the charitable company (surveillance-studies.net) and one containing our journal (surveillance-and-society.org) - and how they inter-relate.